-Pool cleaning businesses offer a variety of services to the owners of residential and/or commercial pools.
-Cleaning a pool is a multi-step process, and in a single appointment a pool cleaner or pool technician will remove any debris from the pool, test and adjust the chemical levels as needed, clean out the catch baskets, clean the filters, and clean the bottom of the pool with a brush or a vacuum.
-These services are necessary to preserve the life of a pool and to keep the water bacteria-free and safe for swimmers.
+Pool cleaning businesses offer a variety of services to the owners of residential and/or commercial pools (hotels, apartments, fitness center) and hot tubs.
+Cleaning a pool is a multi-step process, and in a single appointment, a pool cleaner or pool technician will remove any debris from the pool, test and adjust the chemical levels as needed, clean out the catch baskets, clean the filters, and clean the bottom of the pool with a brush or a vacuum.
+These services are necessary to preserve a pool’s life and keep the water bacteria-free and safe for swimmers.
 While the process isn’t too difficult, it is time-consuming, so many pool owners opt to hire a pool cleaner to come in at scheduled times and maintain their pool.

 The above services are just as important for commercial pools, and because these pools see such a high degree of use, they need to be cleaned and maintained more frequently.
 Commercial pools are often larger than residential pools, so they can take more time but result in more profit.